HCL-TECH-SOFTWARE/domino-keep-tutorials/pages/domino-new/dataAccess/customers.md

 ### Delete The Customer

-1. Hover over the "HCL DOMINO REST API" collection name and click on the ellipsis (three dots).
+1. Hover over the "Domino-REST-API-NewDB" collection name and click on the ellipsis (three dots).
 Select "Add Request" and change the request type to "DELETE".
 2. Name the request "delete customer" and click "Save".
 3. Set the URL as "&#123;&#123;HOST&#125;&#125;/document/{{parentUNID}}?dataSource=customers&mode=default", replacing UNID with the value for **@unid** you received when creating the customer.
 4. Set the headers for "Authorization".